borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 backups to avoid getting caught without a way to restore a database.
 3. borgmatic does not currently support backing up or restoring multiple databases that share the exact same name on different hosts.
+4. Because database hooks implicitly enable the `read_special` configuration setting to support dump and restore streaming, you'll need to ensure that any special files are excluded from backups (named pipes, block devices, and character devices).
+Common directories to exclude are `/dev` and `/run`, but that may not be exhaustive.

 ### Manual restoration